-The third principle component (Table 4-22) unites three separate groupings found in the correlation analysis.
+The third principal component (Table 4-22) unites three separate groupings found in the correlation analysis.
 One group represents the number of data packets flowing in and out of the network, which correlation analysis suggested were not strongly correlated with other responses.
 Note, though, that there were moderate correlations with throughput on faster flows (y17, y18 and y20) and with the number of flows completing (y6).
 In fact, the PCA assigns similar weights for y3 and y4 in both principal components three and four.
 (For this reason, we also include y3 and y4 in the grouping associated with principal component four.)
-Responses relating to throughputs for flows transiting only fast and directly-connected routers were grouped together by the principal components analysis, while correlation analysis separated these responses.
+Responses relating to throughputs for flows transiting only fast and directly-connected routers were grouped together by the principal component analysis, while correlation analysis separated these responses.
 Principal component three also seems to include the effects of the higher throughput flows on packets flowing into and out of the network.

 The fourth principal component represents the ability of the network to complete flows.
 Included in this component is the association with packets entering and leaving the network.
 If called upon to place y3 and y4 into only a single principal component, we would choose to place them into PC4.
+On the other hand, as shown in Table 4-23, PC4 unites two separate groupings found in the correlation analysis.